Apple won't release a new iPhone model with under-display Touch ID until 2025 at the earliest, according to well-connected analyst Ming-Chi Kuo.

 For his part, Kuo predicted back in September than the "iPhone 15" would get in-screen Touch ID.
 At the time, that represented a one-year slip from a previous forecast, which Kuo said was because of "lower than expected development progress."

-The analyst did not give a reason why Touch ID wouldn't arrive in an Apple handset in 2023 or 2024 in his updated prediction.
+The analyst did not give a reason why Touch ID wouldn't arrive in the iPhone 15 or iPhone 16 in his updated prediction.
 However, given previous information, it could be because of development or production bottlenecks.